yugykim/restaurantWebsite/README.md

 # restaurantWebsite
-this is an web development assignment at SAIT college
+this is my web development assignment at SAIT college